kbalog/uis-dat640-fall2020/project/README.md

 # Group project

+**Nov 10** After reviewing the draft reports and our subsequent meetings with the project teams, here are some general points that all teams must keep in mind while writing their reports.

+  * Use complete sentences with correct grammar and appropriate words.
+Simpler is often better.
+This does not mean one should use informal language.
+Also, pay attention to punctuation (including spaces before references), and the formatting of your bibliography section.
+  * Stick to the structure that was provided.
+You may create subsections, but do not create additional sections (except References).
+  * Make sure you include all the important technical details.
+Could someone read your report and reproduce your (process and) results?
+The answer should be yes.
+  * When discussing the data collection, data preprocessing and training, include descriptive statistics (number of queries, documents, indexing time, training/validation/test splits, etc.).
+  * Unless you use a standard retrieval method like BM25, you should include the ranking formula and discuss the parameter settings.
+For machine learning approaches, you can simply state the algorithm, but you need to detail the features used and how your training set was constructed.
+(If you use implementation of a standard method from a given toolkit/library, state the version and whether you used the default parameter settings or deviated from that.)
+  * Throughout the report, explain what choices you made and why.
+  * Any claims about performance should be substantiated either with references to literature or to your own results.
+  * Make sure to include a results overview table, which should minimally contain the baseline and advanced methods as rows and the official evaluation metric(s) for the task as columns.
+Make sure to state the evaluation metrics and use the official evaluation scripts.

+You’ll need to submit the code along with your report.
+It can either be a zip file that you send to dat640help@gmail.com, or you can share your GitHub repository with us (with @kbalog and @tlinjordet).
+We only need your code, not the data files.
+Having a README explaining the contents of your zip file/repository will contribute to the Code quality aspect of the grade.

 ## Objectives

 The objective of project work is to apply the knowledge gained in the course, in a group setting, to a selected (open) information retrieval problem.